gophercoders/codeclub-extra/README.md

 * rune-conter - Counts the number of runes in a message then prints a different message depending on the number of runes.
 Used to introduce is-else statements.

+* rune-printer - Introduces the concept of runes.
+It shows how to convert a string to a slice of runes, how to access an individual rune and how to convert a rune back to a string for easy printing.

 * worldtemperature - compares the temperature the user types in to a number of cities around the world.
 Used to introduce if statements.